Brand Strategy. Brand Energy.

 Though I had seen his paintings all of my life, I hadn't noticed the theme of flowers with their intimations of renewal before, nor would I have, had we not given each other enough of an opportunity to renew our friendship.

 My brother died January 23, 1996, the night he finished his work on the invisible rider, but it is still amazing to me that through all of that weakness and all those challenges he faced throughout his life, that there was still enough love of painting remaining in that great right hand of his to finish what he set out to do - to finish what he was compelled to do.

-To him on the third anniversary of his death I wish to say to him a poem which I wrote for our mother,
+To him, on this anniversary of his death, I wish to say to him a poem which I wrote for our mother,